 Remember that when undertaking a full bathroom remodel, certain fixture movements can make costly additions to your bill, and actually push your ROI into the red.

-Adding a bathroom to a house or remodeling a bathroom within a residential property will likely increase its resale value for the future.
+Adding a bathroom to a house or doing a bathroom remodel within a residential property will likely increase its resale value for the future.
 Keep in mind that this value differs for each property and depends on the overall price of the home.

 New bathrooms are added to homes either as replacements or as additions.
 Either way, a well-placed bathroom, like most home improvements, can freshen a home’s interior and raise its overall value.